C/C++

 /**

-* Retrieves the public key from a specified access key.
-The public key is based on the Ed25519
+* Extracts the public key from a specified access key.
+The public key, derived from the Ed25519

 */